data-atelier/2020-Big-Contest-Champion-League/README.md

 - Total_Sales
 - Time_Exposed: An amount of time a product was aired and shown to customers.
 Ususually decided in the airing shcedule planning process.

+### External datasets
+After some research on the business context, our team decided to add features from external sources to build a model with better predictive power.

+#### Weather data from Korea Meteorological Administration

+#### Shopping Trend data from Naver DataLab

 ## Findings